Thomas-Lesaffre/Somatic_mutations/README.md

 # Population-level consequences of inheritable somatic mutations and the evolution of mutation rates in plants

-This repository contains the simulation program used in the study "Population-level consequences of inheritable somatic mutations and the evolution of mutation rates in plants", currently under screening to be published on BioRXiv.
+This repository contains the simulation program used in the study "Population-level consequences of inheritable somatic mutations and the evolution of mutation rates in plants", accepted for publication in the _Proceedings of the Royal Society B: Biological Science_.

 _Abstract_